 Thalassaemia is usually diagnosed within the first six months of life and can be fatal in early childhood without ongoing treatment.

 There are two different types of thalassaemia: alpha (a) and beta (b).
-Alpha-thalassaemia involves genetic changes in copies of two genes, whereas beta-thalassaemia involves changes in copies of one gene.
+Alpha-thalassaemia involves genetic changes in two genes (HBA1 and HBA2).
+Beta-thalassaemia involves changes in one gene (HBB).
 Alpha-thalassaemia is more common in countries in Africa, Asia and the Middle East.
 Beta-thalassaemia is more common in Mediterranean countries.